 Function of Email Lists and Responsibilities of List Managers

-The responsibility of the OEC is to to determine whether these standards are being maintained and to take action when the standards are violated.
-These actions may include temporarily or permanently suspending list membership, temporarily or permanently suspending posting privileges, removing list managers, changing list status to private or moderated, and eliminating lists.
+The Web Team is responsible for determining whether these standards are being maintained and to take action when the standards are violated.
+These actions may include:

-Lists may not be made private, moderated, or hidden except with the permission of the Office of Electronic Communication.
+Lists may not be made private, moderated, or hidden except with the permission of the Web Team.
 An exception is changing an unmoderated list to moderated on a temporary basis when needed to impose a "cooling off period" or the like.
-When making such a temporary change, the email list site managers must be notified immediately, and the change may remain in effect for only 72 hours unless a longer period or change is approved by the Office of Electronic Communication.
+When making such a temporary change, the email list site managers must be notified immediately, and the change may remain in effect for only 72 hours unless a longer period or change is approved by the Web Team.
 Private lists may be made public, moderated lists may be made unmoderated, closed lists may be made open, and hidden lists may be made visible without permission, but permission will be required if changing back later.

-The Office of Electronic Communication must approve of all list managers, both new and replacement.
+The Web Team must approve of all list managers, both new and replacement.
 All list managers will be subscribed to the lists they manage and to the list managers' list.
 They may receive list mail as a digest, but they may not unsubscribe or set "nomail."